 Candidates may be called for interview and required to produce evidence of qualifications and special skills.

 The Course is a full-time course extending over one year.
+Permission to take other courses or do other theatre work will be granted only in rare instances.

 The Course will include the following: